SanicTK2/iidxguide/docs/dp_zagaku.md

 ### Page 3

-Self-introduction of DJ II-L, champion of KAC 2012 in jubeat but now plays IIDX DP.
+Self-introduction of II-L, champion of KAC 2012 in jubeat but now plays IIDX DP.

-### Pages 4-6

-Introduction of DJ FUSEI3 aka DJ SILENT (no words are needed).

 ### Page 7